Julia-Wagner/furry-friends/README.md

 ![Our Dogs Page](docs/screenshots/our_dogs.png)

 ### **Contact Page**
 On the *Contact* page, the website user finds an application form to apply for one of the shelter´s dogs.
-The user has to fill out their contact details (required fields are marked with a *) and can give additional information.
+The user has to fill out their contact details (required fields are marked with a * and checked using the `required` attribute) and can give additional information.

 ![Contact Page](docs/screenshots/contact.png)